yegor256/blog/_posts/2014/apr/2014-04-17-how-xdsd-is-different.md

 author in the ticket to clarify task requirements.

 When the [requirements]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %})
-of a task are clear&mdash;and you understand them fully&mdash;deliver the result to the author and wait for him to close the task.
+of a task are clear---and you understand them fully---deliver the result to the author and wait for him to close the task.
 After the author closes the task, the
 [project manager]({% pst 2016/feb/2016-02-18-holacracy-autocracy %}) pays you.

 {% picture /images/2014/04/goodfellas-paulie-talking.png 0 Goodfellas (1990) by Martin Scorsese %}

-We're very strict about this principle&mdash;no informal communications.
+We're very strict about this principle---no informal communications.
 However, it doesn't mean that we are not interested in your opinions and constructive criticism.
 Rather, we encourage everyone to submit their suggestions and bugs.
 By the way, we pay for